haswalt/scout/docs/FEATURE_DEVELOPMENT.md

 pnpm lint
 pnpm check-types
 pnpm test:ci
+pnpm test:e2e
 pnpm build
 ```

 If generated inputs changed, regenerate and include the expected generated
 diff.
-If the feature changes an important browser journey, note the missing E2E
+If the feature changes an important browser journey, update its E2E
-coverage until the E2E runner is implemented.
+coverage in the same pull request.

 ## Example: adding an area statistic